Fifteen

 This is a puzzle where 15 square stones numbered from 1 to 15 are placed in a \(4\times 4\) grid, but instead of one stone there is a free space that allows to move stones.
 At the beginning, the stones are arbitrarily shuffled, the aim of the game is to arrange them from 1 to 15.

-To begin, aim for a position where the stones are arranged so that the numbers 14 and 15 are interchanged as in the picture.
+The goal of this task is to characterize the distributions of stones that can be sorted in this way.
+To begin, consider the position where the stones are arranged so that the numbers 14 and 15 are interchanged as in the picture.

 Hint